zampino/pastelli/README.md

 ```elixir
 Pastelli.http MyPlug.Router, [], [port: 4001]
 ```
-Now setup your router (or plug) as usual.
+Now setup your router (or simpler plug) as usual.
 Pastelli changes the semantics of EventSource chunked responses, in which it doesn't block your router dispatch: